Balochi Culture

 Origin of Balochi Culture

 Balochi culture has been influenced by the Middle East, Central Asia, and South Asia cultures.
-Since the Balochis resided in these areas, Balochi culture got influenced by the customs and traditions of these cultures.
+Since the Balochis resided in these areas, Balochi culture was influenced by the customs and traditions of these cultures.

-The religion of Balochi Culture
+The Religion of Balochi Culture

 Most of the Balochi people are Muslims, and they follow Sunni Islam.
 However, there is a small population of Shia Muslims as well.
 There are also some Hindus and Christians living in Balochistan, but their number is meager compared to Muslims.